rigel314/pebbleChordinator/README.md

 Now shows chords for __ukulele__ and __piano__ too!

-This data in this app was found by searching google for chords.
-The chords may be entirly wrong.
-Create an issue or send me a pull request.
+This data in this app was found by searching Google for chords.
+The chords may be entirely wrong.
+If you find an error, create an issue or send me a pull request.

 Inversions may have been used.
 (Usually to make chords fit on the Pebble's screen.)